 21 CFR Part 211 Compliance

-In order to become 21 CFR Part 211 compliant, a manufacturer must prove to the FDA that their facility, employees, and equipment are in line with the requirements listed previously.
+In order to become 21 CFR Part 211 compliant, a manufacturer must demonstrate that their facility, employees, and equipment are in line with the requirements listed previously.
 Along with these requirements, the manufacturer must have a plan and quality team in place to ensure that these standards are maintained for the foreseeable future, or as long as the manufacturer wishes to remain compliant.
-Once all requirements are met, the manufacturer may then seek authorization of 21 CFR Part 211 compliance, allowing them to handle finished drug products for services such as kitting and packaging within their facility.
+By following these regulations, a medical device manufacturer will be able to handle finished drug products within their facility for services such as kitting and packaging.

-Gilero expects to earn 21 CFR Part 211 compliance by October 2021.
-Our manufacturing facility in Pittsboro, NC abides by current Good Manufacturing Practices and has been working towards 21 CFR Part 211 compliance in order to better serve our pharmaceutical customers.
-With this compliance, Gilero will be able to handle finished drug products, expanding our drug kitting and packaging capabilities for drug delivery and combination product devices.
+Gilero expects to become compliant to applicable parts of 21 CFR Part 211 that pertain to combination device development and manufacturing by October 2021.
+Our manufacturing facility in Pittsboro, NC abides by current Good Manufacturing Practices and has been working to better serve our pharmaceutical customers through expanded drug handling capabilities.
+The ability to handle finished drug products will broaden Gilero’s drug kitting and packaging services for drug delivery and combination product devices.

 Gilero Pittsboro is a 40,000 square foot manufacturing facility with over 9,000 square feet of cleanroom space.
 This location provides assembly, kitting, and packaging services for medical devices, drug delivery systems, and combination products.
 To learn more about Gilero’s manufacturing capabilities, contact us today!